Discrete homogeneity and ends of manifolds: Introduction

 \begin{rem} {\rm It was shown in \cite{Ba} that a connected strongly locally homogeneous space, no two-point subset of which separates it, is strongly $n$-homogeneous for any $n$.
 Therefore any compact connected manifold is strongly $n$-homogeneous for any $n$, and hence strongly discrete homogeneous.} \end{rem}

-In \cite{ChK} it was proved that any finite dimensional Euclidean space $\mathbb R^n$ is strongly discrete homogeneous but the $2$-manifold $\mathbb R\times S^1$, where $S^1$ is the circle, is not discrete homogeneous, and posed the following question.
+It was shown in \cite[Theorem~3.3]{P} that $\mathbb R^n$ is strongly discrete homogeneous and that in fact the homeomorphism mapping one discrete subset of $\mathbb R^n$ to another can be chosen to be isotopic to identity.
+In \cite{ChK} we independently obtained the first part of this result.
+However, it was also observed in \cite{ChK} that the $2$-manifold $\mathbb R\times S^1$, where $S^1$ is the circle, is not discrete homogeneous, and the following question was posed.

 \begin{que} Which metrizable manifolds are DH or sDH? \end{que}

 In this paper we answer the above question.